Madeline Binder wrote a book on children and divorce after she saw that her adult children were struggling after her divorce.

 Establishing Boundaries After Divorce

-The purpose of this article is to provide you with information about what boundaries need to be set, how to set them, how to enforce them and what to do when the rules seem to fly out the window.
-Feel free to post your comments, personal stories and questions below in the comment box.
+The purpose of this article is to provide you with information about what boundaries need to be set, how to set them, how to enforce them, and what to do when the rules seem to fly out the window.
+Feel free to post your comments, personal stories, and questions in the comments section below.